jeffreyperdue/ase-456-individual-project/ARCHITECTURE_TOUR.md

 ## 💡 Key Concepts for Beginners

 ### 🏗️ **Feature-Based Organization**
-Instead of organizing by file type, PetLink organizes by feature.
+Instead of organizing by file type, Petfolio organizes by feature.
 This makes it easier to find and modify related code.

 ### 🔄 **State Management**
 Riverpod helps manage app data.
 When you change something in one part of the app, other parts automatically update.